Hajo Meyer: Visit to Gaza and the West Bank

-In 2005 Meyer visited the Occupied Palestinian territories, together with former Dutch prime minister Dries van Agt and other former ministers from Germany and Ireland.
-Meyer concluded that the Gaza Strip was "one big concentration camp".
+In 2005 Meyer visited the Occupied Palestinian territories, together with former Dutch prime minister Dries van Agt and other former ministers from Germany and Ireland, where he concluded that the Gaza Strip was "one big concentration camp".
 The situation in Hebron he found even worse.
 Israeli settlers came to live in the middle of the city, which meant that thousands of Palestinian shops and businesses had to close.
 Palestinians who live in the city are being assaulted there on a regular basis.
 Meyer witnessed one assault that could easily have become deadly.

 Book

-Meyer wrote a book titled Het einde van het Jodendom (The End of Judaism) in 2003, (Note: German edition Das Ende des Judentums.
-Der Verfall der israelischen Gesellschaft, Melzer Verlag, Neu Isenburg 2005).
-In 2007 an English language edition of the book was published.
+Meyer wrote a book titled Het einde van het Jodendom (The End of Judaism) in 2003,.
+(Note: German edition Das Ende des Judentums.
+Der Verfall der israelischen Gesellschaft, Melzer Verlag, Neu Isenburg 2005) In 2007 an English language edition of the book was published.

-In his book Meyer draws a comparison between the way Jews were treated in the 1930s by the Germans in Germany and later in The Netherlands and what Israel is doing to the Palestinians, in Israel itself as well as in the occupied territories.
-All with the objective of making them leave the country.
-It was not until this strategy turned out not to work that Hitler began to consider other solutions.
+In his book, Meyer draws a comparison between the way Jews were treated in the 1930s by the Germans in Germany and later in The Netherlands, and what Israel is doing to the Palestinians, in Israel itself as well as in the occupied territories, all with the objective of making the Jews and Palestinians respectively, leave the country.
+It was not until this strategy began to fail that Hitler began to consider other solutions.
 Elements of this treatment were: